coproc/PolyPieces/README.md

 * the class `PolyPieceFunc` for basic arithmetic with piecewise polynomial functions.

 The coefficient domain used for computing with the polynomials is defined by the types of the coefficients of the input polynomials.
+Any number type, including complex and rational numbers (via type `fractions.Fraction`), can be used.
-If the original coefficients are integers, the computations will be carried out with integers as long as no divisions occur.
-Standard division in Python3 converts integers to floats.
+If the original coefficients are integers, the computations will be carried out with exact arithmetic: the computations stick with integers as long as possible, a division with an integer divisor results in fractions (type `fractions.Fraction`).
-If the original coefficients are fractions (`fractions.Fraction`), the computations will be carried out with exact arithmetic and printed with fractions.
+To convert a polynomial with integer or rational coefficients to a polynomial with coefficients of type `float` multiply it with the float value `1.0`.

 ## Installation